 A stem cell transplant is another term used to refer to a bone marrow transplant.
 Specifically, it is known as a hematopoietic stem cell transfer.
 There are certain types of cancers such as myeloma, leukaemia, and lymphoma that can be treated with a bone marrow transplant.
 Other blood and immune system diseases that affect the bone marrow are also treated with a bone marrow transplant.

 The procedure of bone marrow transplant involves infusing healthy blood-forming stem cells into your body.
 These healthy stem cells replace all the damaged or diseased bone marrow in your body.
-If your bone marrow stops working for some reason and halts the production of adequate healthy red blood cells, then a bone marrow transplant performed by the bone marrow transplant Hospital in Hyderabad with the best medical doctors.
+If your bone marrow stops working for some reason and halts the production of adequate healthy red blood cells, then a bone marrow transplant is required.
+So, CARE Hospitals provide a bone marrow transplant Hospital in Hyderabad with the best medical doctors.